osrf/collision-benchmark/README.md

 ### The "static tests"

-The "static tests" comprise a number of test cases in which the dynamics in the physics engine(s) are disabled, meaning that the world will not react to the physics.
+The "static tests" comprise a number of tests in which the dynamics in the physics engine(s) are disabled, meaning that the world(s) will not react to the physics.
 However contact points between objects are still computed.
 The static tests are therefore suitable for testing collision and contact properties.

-The main method of testing implemented so far is the "AABB intersection test" in which two object's axis-aligned bounding boxes are intersected in many possible ways, which generally leads to many states in which the objects are colliding, and also states in which they are not (but in which they are still close to each other).
-The world with the two objects is loaded multiple times, either with different physics engines, or with different representations of the objects (e.g. primitive *vs.* mesh), or both.
+The main method of testing implemented so far is the "AABB intersection test" in which two object's axis-aligned bounding boxes are intersected in many possible ways that they can intersect.
+This generally leads to many states in which the objects are colliding, and also states in which they are not (but in which they are still close to each other).
+The two objects world is loaded multiple times, either multiple times with different physics engines, or with different representations of the objects (e.g. primitive *vs.* mesh), or both.
-The test iterates through all AABB intersection states, moves the objects in the worlds accordingly so all worlds are in the same state, and compares the output of the worlds.
+The test iterates through all AABB intersection states, moves the objects in the worlds accordingly with the AABB, so all worlds are in the same state; it then compares the output of the worlds.
 If the worlds disagree about the collision state, a failure is triggered.

 The static tests can be run interactively or automated.
 In interactive mode, the test will stop at each failure so you can inspect it with gzclient.
 The default is automated mode.

-The test can also optionally
-be set to save all the failure cases to *.world* files, which can be opened for inspection at a later point.
+The test can also be set to save all the failure cases to *.world* files, which can be opened for inspection at a later point.
 The default is to not write any files.

 To run the test: